Michael Regan (Australian politician)

-Michael John Regan (born 1973) is an Australian politician in the Parliament of New South Wales.
-He has previously been the Mayor of Warringah Council from 13 September 2008 until May 2016 following its amalgamation into the Northern Beaches Council.
+Michael John Regan (born 1973) is an Australian politician who has been the member for Wakehurst in the New South Wales Legislative Assembly since 2023.

+He was previously the Mayor of Warringah Council from 13 September 2008 until May 2016 following its amalgamation into the Northern Beaches Council.
 In September 2017, Regan was elected as the first Mayor of Northern Beaches Council, holding office until May 2023.
-At the March 2023 state election, Regan was elected to the NSW Legislative Assembly seat of Wakehurst, which covers a large portion of the area of Northern Beaches Council.
+His seat of Wakehurst covers a large portion of the area of Northern Beaches Council.

 Early life and career

 Regan grew up in Western Sydney, born at Auburn Hospital in 1973 and spending his early years in Merrylands and Greystanes.
 After leaving Holroyd High School in year 11, Regan first worked as a check-out assistant and later a trainee store manager for Kmart Australia.
 In 1990, Regan took up as position at the City of Sydney as a clerk in the Engineer's Department, before leaving the council as Street Cleansing and Waste Manager in 2001.
 He also worked as Cleaning Manager for Telstra Stadium, Team Leader Customer Service at Lane Cove Council and then as a manager for Manly Council from 2005 to 2009.